12 Consumer Discretionary Stocks Moving In Friday's Pre-Market Session - Benzinga

 Gainers

-- Pinduoduo PDD stock moved upwards by 8.58% to $45.53.
-The market value of their outstanding shares is at $57.5 billion.
-As per the press release, Q1 earnings came out today.

-- Rent the Runway RENT shares moved upwards by 7.88% to $3.97.
-The market value of their outstanding shares is at $254.3 million.
+- Mullen Automotive MULN stock increased by 6.5% to $1.31.
+The market value of their outstanding shares is at $435.5 million.

 Losers

-- American Eagle Outfitters AEO stock declined by 12.27% to $12.3.
-The market value of their outstanding shares is at $2.0 billion.
+- Zumiez ZUMZ stock declined by 7.82% to $31.5.
+The market value of their outstanding shares is at $612.2 million.
 The company's, Q1 earnings came out yesterday.

-- Hibbett HIBB shares decreased by 7.34% to $47.35.
-The market value of their outstanding shares is at $614.2 million.
-As per the news, the Q1 earnings report came out today.
+- Singing Machine Co MICS stock fell 6.33% to $3.26.
+The market value of their outstanding shares is at $7.2 million.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.